Waurn Ponds Station upgrade

 Construction will take place from June 2020 to late 2021

-Construction will start soon on the upgrade to Waurn Ponds Station, to enable more frequent and reliable services for passengers in this growing community.
+Construction is underway on the Waurn Ponds Station upgrade, to enable more frequent and reliable services for passengers in this growing community.

 Thank you for your patience while this important work is underway.